CelineWW/PyPoll_Election_Python/README.md

  </p>

 ## Election-Audit Summary
-This project successfully analyzed the election data to help determine a local congressional election results.
-It also can be applied to other similar election audit.
+This project successfully analyzed the election data so as to help determine a local congressional election results.
+It also can be applied to other similar election audit by creating a certain list and dictionary, and retrive data from them.
 For example:
-1. Determine the most popular book from a certain book list.
+1. Determine who will be next president from a csv file with each states ballot information.
-2. Determine the most popular design for a poster.
+2. Determine the border member of a community board association from a list of election votes.
-3.

-In a summary statement, provide a business proposal to the election commission on how this script can be used—with some modifications—for any election.
-Give at least two examples of how this script can be modified to be used for other elections.